OXID-eSales/developer_documentation/modules/testing/codeception/oxid_codeception_page_objects.rst

 We got the most relevant pages and steps already represented as `Codeception page objects <https://github.com/OXID-eSales/codeception-page-objects/>`__.
 Our recommendation is that you stick to this concept even in case the page you need does not yet have a page object.
-Create Page Components or Page Object classes as you need them and then please send us a Pull Request.
+Create Page Components or Page Object classes as you need them.
+For everything module specific please use the module namespace.
+In case of Page Components or Objects that could be reused by other module writers, please send us a Pull Request.
 We will greatly apppreciate help from the OXID Community to add to our testing environment.

 .. _codeception-write_own_page_objects: